heroicpixels/filterable/README.md

 Usage
 =====

+NOTE: this package also includes a version (FilterableWrapper.php) that can be used to wrap a DB or Eloquent object, and a version (FilterableTrait.php) that can be used as a trait with an Eloquent model.

+Filterable.php

 Edit your Eloquent model to extend 'Heroicpixels\Filterable\Filterable'.

     class Object extends Heroicpixels\Filterable\Filterable {
         // ...
     }

+FilterableWrapper.php

+Give FilterableWrapper a DB or Eloquent object.

+    $object = DB::table('objects');
+    $objects = FilterableWrapper($object);

+FilterableTrait.php

+    class Object extends Eloquent {

+       use Heroicpixels\Filterable\FilterableTrait;

+    }

+The examples below use the Filterable class!

 In the above example, class Object corresponds to table 'objects':